Jesson Ramil Cid

 “There are three steps to success in life: determine what you want, determine the price and you have to pay the price.
 It’s incredibly simple.
 The problem is not many people are willing to do those steps.
 They don’t know what they want and they don’t want to pay the price,” Jim Lafferty said during a press conference of Adopt an Olympian program at the Club Filipino in Greenhills, San Juan City on Tuesday.

 Many candidates have been considered for the Adopt an Olympian program.
-While not all the candidates were willing to comply with the strict requirements it entails.
-PATAFA indicated that 13 athletes in the current PATAFA pool have been shortlisted.
-While he was not willing to disclose names at this point in time as they are still being evaluated.
+While not all the candidates were willing to comply with the strict requirements, it entails.
+PATAFA indicated that 13 athletes in the current PATAFA pool had been shortlisted.
+While he was unwilling to disclose names at this point as they are still being evaluated.